This Vegetable Pot Pie Recipe is loaded with hearty veggies for a comforting and delicious dish that happens to be vegetarian-friendly.

-The Best Vegetarian Pot Pie Recipe
+This Best Vegetarian Pot Pie Recipe Hits The Spot

 I’ll be honest, Chicken Pot Pie is one of my favorite comforting meals.
 I mean, it has everything you want from comfort food – a buttery crust, tender veggies, and protein, plus a rich and savory gravy.